 As you enter this journey of becoming a data-driven organization, it’s important to understand the framework that can help organizations conquer this objective.
 DataOps is an absolute must if your organization wants to become data-driven.
 Using this DataOps framework borrowed from the DevOps world, your organization can step into this world with confidence that your data program will be a successful one.

-Benefits of adopting a DataOps Framework are:
+The benefits of adopting a DataOps Framework are:

 - A successful data program with higher adoption rates